dalequark/daleonai/_posts/2021-06-17-privacy-preserving-pet-cam.md

 Except a cool down period is not enough!
 Because what if you have *two* dogs, or many dogs, running on and off the couch?
 Because if Rufus jumps up and then Milo jumps up right after him, those are two unique events, and we want to alert the user for both.
 Suddenly you have to know *which* dogs are moving around and keep track of their state and you have a hair "multi-object tracking" problem, which sounds like someone's PhD thesis, and [it is](https://whluo.github.io/papers/Luo-W-2016-PhD-Thesis.pdf)!
 (Actually, you do get this functionality for free via the [Google Cloud Video Intelligence API](https://cloud.google.com/video-intelligence), but we're stuck here in TensorFlow.js land and it's hard).

 This realization really had me sweating, and for a while, Jason and I thought we were screwed.
 But then we ended up doing what one always does when out of one's technical depth: solving a not-as-good but much, much simpler problem.
+Our compromise was this: we would settle for alerting users when the number of dogs on the couch *increased,* but not when the number of dogs was going up and down in flux, like this:

-Our compromise was this: for a single object type (i.e. "dog," "cat," "bottle") we would keep track of the number of those objects in a frame, and only notify the user when that number went up (i.e. 3 dogs -> 4 dogs in frame).
+ for a single object type (i.e. "dog," "cat," "bottle") we would keep track of the number of those objects in a frame, and only notify the user when that number went up (i.e. 3 dogs -> 4 dogs in frame).
 When that happened, we would increment our dog counter.
 But we wouldn't *decrement* the dog counter until all dogs were out of the frame.
 It's kind of nonintuitive, but take a quick look at the code:

 <script src="https://gist.github.com/dalequark/017d7ca83c21b9a894833c3335e0cc67.js"></script>